facundoelementorg/fe/source/articles/2011-10-01-Transgressing_the_Object.markdown

 rc: It certainly didn’t help when the majority of teachers are hearing with substandard sign language skills and an attitude that English skills are more important.
 There was one class at my high school- Earth System Science.
 We’d connect with other schools via online chats, and we were always cognizant of the fact that we were working with hearing students.
 We were constantly questioning the appearance of intelligence through language, and felt the need to show that we were as good as them.
 We had a group project where three students worked together and we had one student in our group who were comfortable with written English.
 We each had to write a paper and agreed that this particular student would put them together as one.
 Later, we found out that she had re-written all of our papers.
 I went to the teacher to demand that she not be allowed to do that and wanted to know my real grade.
 The teacher downplayed what this student did, made it seem as if it was ok to do that.

 ala: No matter which school we attended—our experiences are the same: limited access to education and constant exposure to a medico-pedagogy, which continues to teach us that we are less: less capable, less qualified, less human.

-<p style="text-align: right;"><a href="#top">Back to the top</a></p>
-<span style="color: #888888;">bell hooks (1994).
+bell hooks (1994).
 Teaching to Transgress: Education as the Practice of Freedom.
 Freire, Paulo (1993).
 Pedagogy of the Oppressed.
 Ladd, Paddy (2003).
 Understanding Deaf Culture: In Search of Deafhood Lane, Harlan (1999).
 The Mask of Benevolence
 Nover, S. (1995).
 Politics and language: American Sign Language and English in deaf education.
 VOLUME 152, NO. 3, 2007 AMERICAN ANNALS OF THE DEAF
-Simms, L. &amp; Thumann, and H. (2009) Minority Education and Identity: Who Decides for Us, the Deaf People?
-In Ayers, W., Quinn, T., &amp; Stovall, D. (Ed) .<em>The Handbook of Social Justice in Education</em>.
+Simms, L. & Thumann, and H. (2009) Minority Education and Identity: Who Decides for Us, the Deaf People?
+In Ayers, W., Quinn, T., & Stovall, D. (Ed).
+The Handbook of Social Justice in Education.
 Erlbaum Publications, Mahwah, NJ.
-Simms, L., Rusher, M., Andrews, J., &amp; Coryell, Judy (2008) Apartheid in Deaf Education:
+Simms, L., Rusher, M., Andrews, J., & Coryell, Judy (2008) Apartheid in Deaf Education:
 Examining Workforce Diversity.
-Accepted for publication by the <em>American Annals of the Deaf</em>, Fall Edition.
+Accepted for publication by the <em>American Annals of the Deaf, Fall Edition.
-Simms, L. &amp; Thumann, H (2007).
+Simms, L. & Thumann, H (2007).
 In Search of a new Linguistically and Culturally Sensitive Paradigm in Deaf Education.
-Accepted for publication by the <em>American Annals of the Deaf</em>, Summer Edition.</span>
+Accepted for publication by the <em>American Annals of the Deaf, Summer Edition.